heiiko/hub-webinosMediaCenter/webinosTV/README.md

 $ cd webinos-api-media
 $ npm install
 # In addition you need to install mplayer
+# on osx:
 $ brew install mplayer
+# on debian/ubuntu:
+$ sudo apt-get install mplayer
 ```

 ## DeviceStatus API